OpenCode Docker

 The base config/opencode.json also carries shell permissions.
 Current defaults allow bash commands broadly while denying git push, sudo, and su patterns.

-X11 Clipboard Support
+X11 And Headed Chrome Support

 oh-my-openagent